 A project must be designed to address a critical need in the community, specifically a lack of digital literacy and skills or a lack of access to digital literacy and skill development training.
 Targeted populations with a critical need for the project include those that do not have access to the resources or services that are provided by the project, whether because of the physical absence or insufficiency within the community of the type of resources provided by the project.
+Applicants will be required to define the critical need within the community and how the project will address the critical need.

-Justification For The Project
+Justification For the Project